opencog/learn/run-common/README.md

   MST parsing to proceed.)

 * `cogserver-gram.scm`: Same as `cogserver.scm`, but also loads
-  disjuncts from storage.
+  disjuncts from storage, and creates cross-sections.
 (Disjuncts must be in RAM in order for grammatical classification to proceed.)

 * `export-dictionary.scm`: Export the result of classification as a Link Grammar-compatible dictionary.

+* `cogserver-lg.scm`: Same as `cogserver.scm`, but also loads
+  disjuncts from storage.
+Does not create cross-sections.
+(Disjuncts must be in RAM in order for the LG parser to be able to access them.)

 Management scripts